-Note: 64bit machines run STDM-1.8.1-Final-x86_64.exe setup file.
+Note: For 32bit machine please select and run STDM-1.7-Final-x32.exe setup file.
+For 64bit machines run STDM-1.7-Final-x64.exe setup file.

 Installation steps

 - 1. Start the installer by double clicking on the setup file. - 2.
 A language selection window similar to the one shown below will appear.